8 min read

 Google Maps

 If you use Google Maps to perform a search, you’ll get local map results.
-This will show the location of businesses matching your search query on a map with options for filtering according to criteria such as ‘top rated’ or ‘open now’, or even business type like ‘restaurants’.
+This will show the location of businesses matching your search query on a map with options for filtering according to criteria such as ‘top rated’ or ‘open now’, or even business types like ‘restaurants’.

 Local Finder

-If you click a listing in the Local Pack, or on the SHOW LIST option at the bottom of Google Maps on mobile, you’ll get Local Finder results.
-The Local Finder is the source of truth for all local listings on Google.
 Wherever you see listings for a particular search term in a particular location, the Local Finder results are what’s being pulled.
-BrightLocal tracks these positions in our Local Rank Tracker.
+BrightLocal tracks these positions in our Local Rank Tracker and Local Search Grid.

 Localized Organic Results